hcs42/heapkeeper-old/doc/tutorial.rst

 current post is a reply.

 The following Unix shell commands can be copy-pasted into the terminal or a shell script file.
 They will create the posts we will work with.
+(If you don't have a Unix shell, you can create the post files in the same way we created ``0.post``).

 .. code-block:: sh